 Iskul students constructed the marine corner from scratch.
-This initiative serves as an educational hub, aiming to enlighten not only their fellow students but also the wider community of Omadal Island.
-By utilizing the corner as a platform to share insights gained from marine modules, Iskul students hope to inspire and educate others about the significance of marine conservation, fostering a community-wide understanding and appreciation for the precious marine environment that surrounds Omadal Island.
+This serves as an educational hub, aiming to enlighten not their fellow students and the wider Omadal community.
+By utilizing the corner as a platform to share insight gained from marine modules, Iskul students hope to inspire and educate others on the significance of marine conservation, fostering understanding and appreciation for the precious marine environment that surrounds Omadal Island.

-Floating Trash Trap Project In a student-led initiative, nine students from Iskul Sama DiLaut addressed the issue of floating trash in Pulau Omadal.
+Floating Trash Trap Project

+In a student-led initiative, nine students from Iskul Sama DiLaut addressed the issue of floating trash around Pulau Omadal.
 The Ata'u class, aged 12 to 15, focused on designing and implementing a floating trash trap beneath their school building.
 The project, guided by a structured Marine Module, unfolded over 12 months, integrating seamlessly into their academic schedule.
 Despite material procurement challenges, the students showcased resilience, creativity, and a genuine commitment to environmental impact.

 Driven by a sense of responsibility towards the environment, the project aimed to actively reduce floating trash and implement a practical solution.
 The collaboration between Ata'u and Ahungun classes fostered a mentorship dynamic, strengthening community ties.
 Plans for future projects include optimizing trap placement, exploring sustainable materials, and expanding community engagement.
 This student-led initiative not only addresses immediate environmental concerns but also instills a lasting sense of environmental stewardship, showcasing the impact of hands-on learning and community involvement.